 Our tax system is voluntary in its form, but the civil and criminal penalties for noncompliance make the process involuntary in its substance.
 Thankfully, for our national defense and other essential programs of the federal government, most taxpayers voluntarily comply with the Internal Revenue Code (IRC) and pay their fair share.

-Beyond the essentials of government, however, are there any programs funded by the federal government you personally consider nonessential and perhaps even wasteful?
+Beyond the essentials of government, however, are there any programs funded by the federal government you personally consider nonessential, wasteful and perhaps even immoral?
 If there are, then you are an involuntary philanthropist by your financial support of the causes selected by Congress and the White House.

 Perhaps there are private sector charities you deem more worthy of your tax dollars?
 Chances are you already support these charities.
 There are a variety of ways to skin the proverbial cat when it comes to charitable giving, from simple to rather complex.